kirbpowell/terminal-stuff/README.md

 ### YouCompleteMe

-YouCompleteMe is a code completion engine.
+YouCompleteMe is a code completion engine. **Note** that YCM is a *compiled* component.
+You will need to manually compile it for your specific system after it's been installed via Vundle.
+You can find detailed instructions for all major OSes [here](https://github.com/Valloric/YouCompleteMe#installation).

 ### SimpylFold